gluster/glusterdocs/Administrator Guide/Events APIs.md

 ## Status

-Status Can be checked using,
+Status can be checked using,

     gluster-eventsapi status